ninbura/windows/README.md

 			- REALiX.HWiNFO
 		- Pro tip, you can sort lines in `.txt` files via [vscode](https://code.visualstudio.com/) by hitting the run hotkey ([f1] or [ctrl+shit+p]) and running "sort lines ascending".
 		- it is *highly recommended* that you save your edited `.install-list.txt` in a backed up / redundant location and start managing it yourself
-	- Restart wigui, load your install list, click install, & wait for the process to finish.
+	- Open wigui, load your install list, click install, & wait for the process to finish.
 	- **restart your computer**
 12. ### configure msi afterburner (gpu fan curve)
 	- *this is not applicable if your gpu is water cooled*